robotology/event-driven/python/libraries/bimvee/readme.md

-bimvee - Batch Import, Manipulation, Visualisation, and Export Events etc.
+# bimvee - Batch Import, Manipulation, Visualisation, and Export Events etc.

-Quickstart: Look at 'examples.py' for examples of how to use the functionality in this library.
+# Quickstart: Look at 'examples.py' for examples of how to use the functionality in this library.

+# Introduction

 Working with timestamped address-event data from event cameras (dvs), and possibly other neuromorphic sensors (e.g. icub skin, maybe INI silicon cochlea etc),